abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The color-mixing operation as a function](../03_monoid/color_mixing_operation.svg)

 Formally, we can define a monoid from any set $A$, by defining an (associative) function with type signature $A \times A \to A$.
 That's it.
 Or to be precise, that is *one way* to define the monoid operation.
 And there is another way, which we will see next.
-Before that, let's examine some more categories.
+Before that, let's examine some other types of structures.

 Other monoid-like objects
 ===

-Monoid operations obey two laws --- they are *associative* and there is an *identity element*.
-In some cases we come across operations that also obey other laws that are also interesting.
+Monoid operations obey two laws --- they are *associative* and there exists an *identity element*.
+In some cases, we come across operations that also obey other laws that are also interesting.
 Imposing more (or less) rules to the way in which objects are combined results in the definition of other monoid-like structures.

 Commutative (abelian) monoids
 ---